ImperdibleSoft/sheet-of-paper/README.md

 <p>Once you close the print dialog, the system will restore the viewer's appearance and will show hidden elements.</p>

 <h2>Optional classes</h2>
-Besides this, we also provide another usefull classes that allows you to organize your document.
+<p>Besides this, we also provide another usefull classes that allows you to organize your document.</p>

 <b><u>Sections</u></b>
 <br />